Helpful Tips and Facts to Know if You’re Traveling to Slovenia

 Slovenia facts: “Gostilna” means “restaurant” so if you see a building or storefront labeled as such there's food inside!

-We also had a wonderful 12-course meal at Restaurant Mak, a restaurant in Slovenia gaining attention for its innovation and delicious food.
-If you want to experience Mak we suggest making reservations in advance.
+We also had a wonderful 12-course meal at Restaurant Mak, a Michelin-starred restaurant in Slovenia that gained attention for its innovation and scrumptious food.
+If you want to experience dining at Mak, we suggest making reservations in advance.

 Tipping in Slovenia